Mission to the World: Publications

 MTW publishes one regular periodical.
 Network magazine comes out twice yearly and includes articles and pictures of MTW's work around the world.
-In addition, there is a weekly MTW Online email that includes recent blog posts.

 Headquarters

 The organization maintains headquarters in Lawrenceville, Georgia, a suburb of Atlanta.
 MTW also has smaller hub offices throughout the United States.
 The PCA ministry buildings in Lawrenceville are the location from which the ministries of the denomination are coordinated.
 These ministries are Administrative Committee, Committee on Discipleship Ministries, Geneva Benefits Group, Mission to North America, Mission to the World, PCA Foundation, and Reformed University Fellowship.